o1-labs/rfcs/0008-zkvm-keccak.md

     constrain(0 == not16[i] - (0x1111111111111111 - x[i]) )
 }
 ```

-> Because the inputs are wired to cells which are known to be 16-bits at most, it is guaranteed that the total length of $X$ is at most 64 bits, and is correctly split into quarters `x[i]`.

 The following tables present candidate layouts to perform `Not64`.
 The first one is a specialized gate with 8 permutable cells, whereas the second one reuses doble generic gates with 6 permutable cells with 2 rows in total.